 But many situations prove this over-simplification dangerous (see... rest of the website!).
 Sometimes the lack of money is due to contaminated water that brings diseases.
-There are many different causes and effects of poverty that just can't be related uniquely to money.
+Not everything is solely related to money.

-Nevertheless both institutions recognize the same causes of poverty and the same strategies to eliminate absolute poverty.
+Nevertheless both institutions recognize the same strategies to eliminate absolute poverty.
 They both propose the same remedies, such as good governance underpinned by a democratic and decentralized system, and opportunities characterized by market liberalization and economic growth.

 The problem is that these cures are rarely clearly understood (« Why would democracy in itself spur economic growth in my country, while China is doing better? ») or convincingly explained.
 Do we really need to bring politics in the debate of extreme poverty?
 Many countries over time have shown they could eliminate the most extreme poverty without being either the most advanced or progressive ones.

 There is no questioning that extreme poverty has declined over the past 20 to 30 years worldwide in general.
 But this overall trend hides regional differences.

 The truth is that, as China started its opening and modernization in 1978, it has been the major reason for this decline.
 The country lifted some 200 to 300 million people out of absolute poverty from the 1980s to the early 2000s.
 Apart from China, then, the truth is that you won’t find much progress at all, if not some increases in poverty in a few sub-Saharan countries.